 MRA's Enrichment Curriculum ensures that pupils have access to a wide range of enriching and engaging activities.
-Educational trips and visits have been carefully curated to ensure that it supports the unit being studied with fieldwork being a tenet of our Geography curriculum, providing hands-on experiences.
+Educational trips and visits have been carefully curated to ensure that it supports the unit being studied with fieldwork being a tenet of our Geography curriculum, providing hands -on experiences.
 We fully capitalise on our local area and use its rich geographical changes as a basis for teaching.
-Book corners are well-stocked with topicappropriate texts to enhance pupils' understanding and our writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
-The geography curriculum is also enhanced by the writing curriculum $\hat{s}$ as Core Texts for writing have been mapped out carefully to further add to the subject content the children will be studying.
+Book corners are well-stocked with topic-appropriate texts to enhance pupils' understanding and our writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
+The geography curriculum is also enhanced by the writing curriculum as Core Texts for writing have been mapped out carefully to further add to the subject content the children will be studying.

 Geography LTP Year Group Map MOSSBOURNE FEDERATION Year Group Autumn Spring Summer EYFS Me Key Golden Question: What is in my community?
+Geography-To drawinformation about my local area from a simple map.
 My World Key Golden Question: Where do I live?
 My wider world Key Golden Question: Where do other people live?
 Year 1 Seasons (this runs throughout the year) Key Golden Question What are the seasons?
 Our World (continents and Oceans) Key Golden Question: What and where are the continents and oceans?
 Brilliant Britain Key Golden Question: What is the United Kingdom?
 Year 2 Extreme Earth: The Cold (Antarctica) Key Golden Question Why is Antarctica so cold?
 London and Tobago Key Golden Question What are the similarities and differences between London and Tobago?
 Year 3 Extreme Earth: Earthquakes Key Golden Question How do earthquakes happen?
-The Amazon Rainforest Key Golden Question What is deforestation?
+The Amazon Rainforest Key Golden Question What are rainforests and what is our impact on them?
 Year 4 Extreme Earth: Volcanoes Key Golden Question How are volcanoes formed?
-London and Rome Key Golden Question What comparisons can you make between London and Rome?
+London and Rome Key Golden Question What comparisons can you make between how London and Rome have developed?
 Year 5 Extreme Earth: Mountains Key Golden Question How are mountains formed?
 The Arctic Circle Key Golden Question What has been the human and environmental impact on the Arctic Circle ?
-Year 6 Extreme Earth: Rivers and the Water Cycle Key Golden Question Why are so many cities located by rivers?
-My Hackney (Windrush) Key Golden Question How has Hackney changed over time?
+Year 6 Extreme Earth: Rivers and the Water Cycle Key Golden Question How are rivers formed and what is the water cycle?
+My Hackney Key Golden Question How has Hackney changed over time?